Key Takeaways

 Excessive credit card debt

-Once interest starts accruing, credit card debt can increase quickly and become unmanageable.
-When you carry a balance, you usually lose the grace period that most credit cards offer for purchases, so interest is added to your balance from the date you make the purchase rather than from your due date.
+Once interest starts accruing, credit card debt can increase quickly and become hard to manage.
+When you carry a balance, you usually lose the grace period that most credit cards offer for purchases, so interest adds to your balance from the date you make the purchase rather than from your due date.

-Your credit card issuer will compound interest daily, which means that interest is added to your balance at the end of each day, and the next day’s balance will include the previously added interest charge.
+Your credit card issuer will compound interest daily, which means that they add interest to your balance at the end of each day, and the next day’s balance will include the previously added interest charge.
 When you don’t pay your balance in full each month, you pay interest on the interest charges.

 How to qualify for a student credit card